William Burgess Pryer: Correspondence with Rizal

 Pryer and his wife met with José Rizal, the national hero of the Philippines, on their trip to Hong Kong sometime in 1892.
 Rizal shared his idea of a Filipino community in North Borneo for those who were dispossessed of their lands in Calamba by the Dominicans under the North Borneo Project.
 Pryer was receptive of the idea, and corresponded with Rizal to finalise the details of the lease.
 Rizal then request the permission of the Governor-General of the Philippines at the time, Eulogio Despujol for the proposed project and he also reportedly request for permission to change his nationality to be qualified to emigrate to North Borneo, although the request were rejected by the Governor-General.

 Retirement and death

-Pryer completely retired from working in 1892 after an agreement with the supervisory board of the North Borneo Chartered Company to acquire his estate about 20 kilometres north of Sandakan along with a further property at Kabeli, an inflow of Sandakan Bay where Pryer used to cultivate sugar cane, nutmeg, cocoa, cotton, gambier plant and rubber.
-At the same time, his health have been getting worsened; as he was increasingly suffering from severe and unexplained painful conditions.
-Following this, Pryer decided to return to England in 1898.
-Pryer died on the way to England between 7–8 January 1899 at Suez and was buried there on 11 January.
+Pryer retired in 1892 after an agreement with the supervisory board of the North Borneo Chartered Company to acquire his estate, about 20 kilometres north of Sandakan along with a further property at Kabeli, an inflow of Sandakan Bay where Pryer cultivated sugar cane, nutmeg, cocoa, cotton, gambier plant and rubber.
+At the same time, his health had been worsening; as he was increasingly suffering from severe and unexplained painful conditions.
+Following this, Pryer decided to return to England in 1898, but died on the way, between 7–8 January 1899 at Suez and was buried there on 11 January.
 He left his wife without any children.